Lois Auta

 Lois Auta (born 29 April 1980) is the founder and chief executive officer at the Cedar Seed Foundation, an organization that promotes the participation of women with disabilities into human rights based development in Nigeria.
 She focuses on inclusive legislation for people with disabilities.

-In 2019, Auta ran for the Federal Capital Territory's AMAC (Abuja Municipal Area Council)/Bwari National Assembly seat, in 2022 she vied for the Kaduna State House of Assembly seat to represent Kaura constituency under the platform of All Progressives Congress (APC) but lost at the primary to Nehemiah Sunday.
-She faced discrimination as a female physically challenged politician."
+In 2019, Auta ran for the Federal Capital Territory's AMAC (Abuja Municipal Area Council)/Bwari National Assembly seat in 2022.
+She vied for the Kaduna State House of Assembly seat to represent the Kaura constituency under the platform of All Progressives Congress (APC) but lost at the primary to Nehemiah Sunday, facing discrimination as a physically challenged politician.